API Key Security: Best Practices for Developers

 Secret Managers

 For production environments, use dedicated secret management services like AWS Secrets Manager, HashiCorp Vault, or Google Secret Manager.
-These provide encryption, access control, and automatic rotation.
+These provide encryption at rest, access control, and automatic rotation.

 Key Rotation